king36ix/King36ix/README.md

-# Hi there, I'm Kelvin 👋
+in# Hi there, I'm Kelvin 👋

 💻 Software Engineer passionate about crafting efficient backends, intuitive UIs, and impactful end-to-end solutions